This post contains affiliate links.

 This must be my lucky week!
-Just four days ago, I posted an interview with Ellen Gormley (check it out by July 1 for a chance to enter a giveaway for her new book, Go Crochet!
-Afghan Design Workbook).
+Just four days ago, I posted an interview with Ellen Gormley.
 Today, I’m excited to post an interview with Margaret Hubert.
 If you have been crocheting or knitting for any length of time, you have probably come in contact with one of Margaret’s books or patterns.
-This post includes my interview with Margaret, a review of one of her recent books, The Complete Photo Guide to Knitting, and another giveaway!
-Read along to learn more about Margaret, what I thought of the book, and your chance to win a free copy of The Complete Photo Guide to Knitting.
+This post includes my interview with Margaret and a review of one of her recent books, The Complete Photo Guide to Knitting.

 Margaret is also one of the designers featured in Crochet Master Class.
 According to her bio in that book, her career has spanned various aspects of the needlecrafts industry, including owning a yarn shop, owning a hand knitting business, teaching needlework, writing crochet and knitting books, and teaching at local, regional, and national crochet and knitting events.
 Her blog bio mentions that she has also published cross word puzzles and is a member of a Shakespeare club which is over 110 years old.
 You can visit Margaret’s website, blog, or Ravelry designer page for more information.

 Margaret Hubert in one of her beautiful free form garments…